Rates / Packages

 The LSAT plays a huge role in the law school admissions process: the better you do, the more options you have.
 It’s as simple as that.
 I scored a perfect 180 on the LSAT and can help you maximize your score.

 I work with you one-on-one and customize the program to fit your strengths and weaknesses — and your schedule!
 The private tutoring sessions take the form of a stimulating dialogue — together we solidify your understanding of the material and increase your test-taking skills and confidence.
-No sleep-inducing lectures, no sardine-packed classes, no VCR.
+No sleep-inducing lectures, no sardine-packed classes, no nonsense.

 If you’re considering taking the LSAT anytime within the next year, get in touch with me now.
 Together, we’ll devise the best strategy for achieving your goals.
 You can pick my brain about choosing your test date and get information about valuable self-study techniques (including what to avoid like the plague!).
 Let me put it this way, you’ll suffer a lot less than if you’d waited until the last minute to call me.